sifank/PowerStarFocus/README.md

 CONTENTS:
 - INDI driver and xml files
-  - Only the focus functions are implemented so far
+  - Only the focus functions are implemented in this driver
 - TUI (text user interface) called 'pstui'
   - This allows complete manual control from a terminal window of all functions and capabilities